 Service: We've always gotten great service here for anything we've asked for.

 Food: I think that we have only had the buffet for breakfast here, but it was average.
-We haven't been to any of their *real* restaurants because we like to eat outside along the beach.
+We haven't been to any of their *real* restaurants because we like to eat outside along the beach at the independent restaurants.

 Spa: The spa here is nice but not ultra, ultra fancy.
 I've gotten my hair trimmed here a time or two as has Av.

 Extra: It's just...I don't know...maybe 30 or 45 minutes from New Orleans!
 Yay!

 Our experience is this: We have stayed here several times over the last couple of years - probably around eight or ten times, so it really is our favorite hotel along that part of the coast.
 The Casino Magic in Bay St. Louis is not related to the Casino Magic in Biloxi - I asked (because the one in BSL is so much nicer than the one in Biloxi) and was told that they used to be, but aren't any longer.
 There are actually two hotel buildings in BSL - the Bay Tower Hotel (which is joined with the casino) and the Casino Magic Inn (which we haven't stayed at), right across the parking lot.
 The CMI is less expensive, although there is a shuttle to get back and forth from that hotel building to the casino proper.